tariqsheikhsw/CiscoDNACenter/README.md

     Assuring operations using network analytics.

-    X.Translating business network behavior into a network policy.
+    [✔️]Translating business network behavior into a network policy.

 🔘 QX - If you enable device controllability in Cisco DNA Center, describe what happens when a device is discovered, assigned to a site, and then deleted from Cisco DNA Center.

     Cisco DNA Center provisions the device with site attributes and then deprovisions the site attributes when you delete the device.

-    X.Cisco DNA Center provisions the device with site attributes, but the site attributes remain provisioned after you delete the device.
+    [✔️]Cisco DNA Center provisions the device with site attributes, but the site attributes remain provisioned after you delete the device.

     Cisco DNA Center does not provision or deprovision site attributes if you enable device controllability in Cisco DNA Center.